SkatAI/epitadb/docs/02/1-recap-1st-day.md

-# Load from a sql file
+# Restore a database from a _sql dump_

-find the treesdb.sql.gz file in the github repo
+find the treesdb_v01.sql.gz file in the github repo

 from the command line
 > pg_dump -U alexis -d arbresdb -F c -Z 9 -f /Users/alexis/work/epitadb/data/treesdb.sql.gz